 The ISA RC54 “The Body in the Social Sciences” is organising the international conference “The Challenge of the Global Migrant.
-Bodies on the Move and Cultural Differences“, to be held on 5-6 December 2016 in Rome at the Refettorio Hall of the Chamber of Deputies, under the esteemed Patronage of the Italian Parliament and the Ministry of Foreign Affairs and International Cooperation.
+Bodies on the Move and Cultural Differences“, to be held on 19-20 January 2017 in Rome at the Refettorio Hall of the Chamber of Deputies, under the esteemed Patronage of the Italian Parliament and the Ministry of Foreign Affairs and International Cooperation and Comune di Roma.

 The conference intends to propose a debate on cultural differences, as the means for building a new European civic culture, able to transcend the usual stereotypes and the consequent conflicts and hardships and to favour creative interactions, dialogues and exchanges.